My Path to Being a Good Student

 The KEYS Program is funded by the Pennsylvania Department of Public Welfare, Bureau of Education and Training and is a supportive project under the state’s welfare-to-workforce initiatives.
 If you are eligible and interested in enrolling in KEYS, you should contact your assigned Career Development Unit (CDU) worker for a direct referral or visit the KEYS office.

-For more details, contact us in M1-24 or call (215) 751-8025.
+For more details, contact us in the Winnet Student Life Building, Room S1-20 or call (215) 751-8025.

 Institute for Community Engagement and Civic Leadership

-College-wide volunteer events and service days hosted by the Institute provide meaningful opportunities for the College community to give back, learn something new and experience something fulfilling, while positively impacting various diverse communities within the city.
-Institute service projects include: donation drives, mentoring, tutoring, community gardening, supporting food and housing insecure individuals and more!
+The Institute connects the College community to volunteer and civic engagement opportunities on campus and throughout the city.
+College-wide volunteer events and service days hosted by the Institute provide meaningful engagements for the College community to give back and experience something fulfilling, while positively impacting various diverse communities within Philadelphia.
+Institute service projects include: donation drives, mentoring, tutoring, community gardening and more!
+Students who engage with the Institute learn new skills and develop their leadership abilities through service experiences.

 The Institute awards two students each year with the Maggie Hawkins-Powell Community Leadership Transfer Scholarship and is always looking for students to serve on the College Volunteer Council.
+Students can also earn Volunteer Service Awards, Letters of Recommendations and other incentives when they serve with us.

-• To volunteer, visit ccp.edu/volunteer and sign up for an upcoming opportunity today!
+- To volunteer, visit ccp.edu/volunteer and sign up for an upcoming opportunity today!

 Mission

-To foster a culture of engagement and collaboration that promotes experiential learning and capitalizes on the strengths of students, faculty, staff and partners to make a positive difference on social justice issues.
+The Mission of the Institute for Community Engagement and Civic Leadership is to foster a culture of engagement and collaboration that promotes experiential learning and capitalizes on the strengths of students, faculty, staff and partners to make a positive difference on social justice issues.

 Vision